raspy135/Qun-mk2/README.md

 Buttons | Description
 -------|-------
-MODE PLAY + B[1-8] | Switch Bucket
+MODE PLAY (RECALL) + B[1-8] | Switch Bucket
-MODE PLAY + B[1-8] + turn dial | Copy Bucket
+MODE PLAY (RECALL) + B[1-8] + turn dial | Copy Bucket

 Solid LED indicates current bucket you are in when pressing MODE PLAY button.

 Bucket information is automatically saved with Session.

-To understand how bucket works, try the following steps:
+_Tutorial: understand how Buckets work with tones using the RECALL button._

-1. Reset the board
+1. Reset the Qun by pressing the RST button on the base board.
-2. Change some parameter to configure the sound, let's set it to Sine wave.
+2. Change a parameter to configure the sound.
+Let's set its shape to a **Sine wave**.
+Hold B1 + turn dial to Sine.
+This tone preset is currently in Bucket 1.
-3. Press Recall(Mode/Play) + Button 2 to switch Bucket 2
+3. Press RECALL (the MODE PLAY button) + button 2 to switch Bucket 2.
+"Bucket 2" will be shown on the display.
-4. Then the sound should be changed to the default SAW wave.
+4. See the sound's shape is changed back to the default **Saw wave** from your previously chosen Sine wave.
-5. Change some parameters to program, let's set it to White noise.
+5. Change a parameter to program Bucket 2's sound.
+Let's set its shape to **White noise**.
+Hold B1 + turn dial to "W" for White noise.
-5. Press Recall + Button 1 to switch back to Bucket 1
+6. Press RECALL + button 1 to switch back to Bucket 1.
+"Bucket 1" will be shown on the display.
-6. The first sound you configured should be recalled.
+7. See the first sound you configured is now recalled.
-7. Press Recall + Button 2 to switch to Bucket 2 again
+8. Press RECALL + button 2 to switch to Bucket 2 again
-8. White noise should be recalled.
+9. See the White noise should be recalled.

 When you save the preset or load the preset from bank 1 to 8, its name is used to indicate the bucket, so it is always recommended to set a name by saving or loading the preset.